FeTS-AI/Challenge/Task_2/mlcubes/model/README.md

 <p>

 The `mlcube.py` file is the handler file and entrypoint described in the dockerfile.
 Here you can find all the logic related to how to process each MLCube task.
 For most challenge participants, the provided template should be usable without modifications.
+Note that the *infer* task is the only one that will be executed in the evaluation pipeline.
-If you want to add a new task first you must define it inside the `mlcube.yaml` file with its input and output parameters and then you need to add the logic to handle this new task inside the `mlcube.py` file.
+If you still want to add a new task for your convenience (for example model training), you have to define it inside `mlcube.yaml` with its input and output parameters and then add the logic to handle this new task inside the `mlcube.py` file.

 </p>
 </details>